Recycling plastic bags. Acceptance of plastic bags for recycling. Bonus: the simplest device for cutting plastic bottles

 • extruder

-In production, the presence of a conveyor or pneumatic conveyor will be relevant, which will allow the process to be fully automated.
+In production, it would be important to have a conveyor or pneumatic conveyor, which will allow the process to be fully automated.

 At home, it is almost impossible to establish an uninterrupted process for obtaining recycled polyethylene, but you can lay the foundation for a promising business.
 First of all, you can declare the process of collecting raw materials, since without it such work is in principle impossible.
-Manual sorting of household waste will cost less than mechanical sorting, but you will have to start with a small amount of raw materials used.
+Manual sorting of household waste will be cheaper than mechanical sorting, but you will have to start with a small volume of raw materials used.

-Self-processing of the film allows you to get a dense waterproof fabric with a waterproofing function.
-The work process itself is simple - a piece of film must be laid between two parts of the fabric and ironed with an electric iron.
-The output is a three-layer composite material, as the film melts and penetrates into the layers of the fabric.
-With your own hands, you can get a composite material based on film, fabric and aluminum foil.
-The algorithm of operation is the same except for the fact that one layer of fabric is replaced by foil.
-Film, fabric and foil material is an excellent heat insulator.
-With the help of cross-linked polyethylene, many people equip a warm floor in the house.
+Self-processing of the film allows you to obtain a dense waterproof fabric with waterproofing function.
+The process itself is simple - a piece of film needs to be placed between two parts of fabric and ironed with an electric iron.
+The output is a three-layer composite material, since the film melts and penetrates the layers of fabric.
+You can create a composite material based on film, fabric and aluminum foil with your own hands.
+The operating algorithm is the same, except for the fact that one layer of fabric is replaced with foil.
+Material made from film, fabric and foil is an excellent heat insulator.
+Using cross-linked polyethylene, many people install heated floors in their homes.

 For more benefit

-Agglomerator - a device capable of processing film and bottles.
-Due to the temperature effect, an agglomerate is obtained - baked lumps from former bottles and films.
-The agglomerate can be sold already at this stage or go further and process it into pellets.
+Agglomerator is a device capable of processing film and bottles.
+Due to the effect of temperature, an agglomerate is obtained - baked lumps from former bottles and film.
+The agglomerate can be sold already at this stage or go further and process it into granules.

-The polyethylene granulator allows you to increase the company's income from the collection and sale of secondary raw materials.
-The result is a product that technically outperforms its “powdery or flake counterparts in the shop” due to its small volume (and, accordingly, lower packaging and transportation costs), high flowability, minimization of losses and dust formation, lower risk of destruction and photoaging.
+A polyethylene granulator allows you to increase enterprise income from the collection and sale of secondary raw materials.
+The result is a product that is technically superior to its “powdery or scaly counterparts” due to its small volume (and therefore lower costs for packaging and transportation), high flowability, minimization of losses and dust formation, and lower risk of destruction and photoaging.

 Why does an enterprise need an extruder?
-Just with its help, you can get a unique material - low-pressure polyethylene.
-The extruder starts working after the agglomerator has his say and turns the result of collection and processing into slurry.
-Now the molten mass of plastic goes through the forming hole, where it melts and creates threads that cool under water and are cut into small pieces.
-At the output, a HDPE granule is ready.
+It is with its help that you can obtain a unique material – low-density polyethylene.
+The extruder starts working after the agglomerator has had its say and turns the result of collection and processing into pulp.
+Now the molten mass of plastic goes through the molding hole, where it melts and creates threads that are cooled under water and cut into small pieces.
+The output is a ready-made HDPE granule.

 At low pressure

-Low density polyethylene is widely used all over the world.
+Low density polyethylene is widely used throughout the world.
 It is an organic compound that resembles white wax.
-Recycled low-density polyethylene is obtained through the collection and recycling of bottles and pipes.
+Recycled low-density polyethylene is obtained by collecting and recycling bottles and pipes.

 This material is not afraid of frost or chemicals.
-It does not feel shock and is not a current conductor.
+It does not feel shocks and is not a current conductor.
 It should be added that this material is waterproof and does not react with alkalis, acids and salt solutions.
-HDPE decomposes under the action of nitric acid (50%), chlorine and fluorine.
+HDPE decomposes under the influence of nitric acid (50%), chlorine and fluorine.

 How this product can be useful

-2. It is used in the process of 3D printers.
+2. It is used in the operation of 3D printers.

-3. Such material is actual for work in the conditions of chemical and electric influence.
+3. This material is relevant for working under conditions of chemical and electrical influence.

-4. HDPE is good for creating anti-corrosion coating, food containers, bottles and collecting water connections.
+4. HDPE is good for creating anti-corrosion coatings, food containers, bottles and collecting water connections.

-5. In sports facilities, HDPE is used for the production of gymnastic hoops.
+5. In sports institutions, HDPE is used to produce gymnastic hoops.

-6. In restaurants, HDPE is a future plastic bag, plastic set or container.
-The HDPE bag rustles and wrinkles, so it is used for the so-called "T-shirts".
+6. In restaurants, HDPE is the future plastic bag, plastic set or container.
+The HDPE bag rustles and wrinkles, so it is used for so-called “T-shirts”.

-7. Pyrotechnics makers use HDPE to make their work more spectacular.
+7. Manufacturers of pyrotechnics use HDPE to make their work more spectacular.

 Most types of plastics do not decompose in nature or decompose extremely slowly - over hundreds and thousands of years.
-Therefore, by the 1970s, the world faced the problem of environmental pollution with plastic waste - and, accordingly, the issue of recycling such waste.
-It soon became clear that the recycling of plastic waste itself can be a business with a fairly attractive level of marginality.
+Therefore, by the 1970s, the world had already faced the problem of environmental pollution with plastic waste - and, accordingly, the issue of recycling such waste.
+It soon became clear that recycling plastic waste could be a business in itself with a fairly attractive margin level.

-Today in Belarus there are about 100 organizations that process plastic waste.
-As a result of processing, prepared secondary raw materials (crushed grain, granules, flakes according to plastic grades) are obtained for the further production of new plastic products and packaging.
+Today in Belarus there are about 100 organizations processing plastic waste.
+As a result of processing, prepared secondary raw materials are obtained (crushed, granules, flakes according to plastic brands) for the further production of new plastic products and packaging.

 The following types of plastic waste are industrially processed in Belarus:

-• packaging labeled PET, PETE, HDPE, LDPE, PE, PP. These are plastic bottles for milk, oil, vinegar, beer, containers for shower gels and shampoos, other cosmetics, household chemicals;
+• packaging with PET, PETE, HDPE, LDPE, PE, PP symbols.
+These are plastic bottles for milk, oil, vinegar, beer, containers for shower gels and shampoos, other cosmetics, household chemicals;

 • plastic bags and film;